gearglow/ReptiliaWithATwist/The List.md

 Snape snorted.
 "I'm sure."

 "I thought I'd imagined how big it was," Ginny said softly, face pale.
-"I thought I'd come down and see it for real and it wouldn't look nearly so enormous.
+"I thought I'd come down and see it again and it wouldn't look nearly so enormous.
 But it _does.
 Bigger,_ even."

 "You wanna kick it?"
 Elysia asked.

 "What?"

 "Go on, kick it!
 Give it a good one, right in the snoot.
 You too, Hermione," Elysia said.
+"Boot the snoot!"

+"Boot the snoot!
+Boot the snoot!"
+Luna took up the chant.

 Nell giggled nervously.